Interval0043/KTE-Wiki/content/Species/Sprinklekit.md

 ### Internal Reinforcement Web

 The “Internal Reinforcement Web” is a series of interlocking layers of frost crystals, similar in geometry to snowflakes.
 This part is even more complex as it maintains a higher level of density, but remains as lightweight and even more flexible than its outer structure.
 This section is used to disperse physical trauma away from the soul, along with serving a purpose as the soul’s exoskeleton.
-A key part of why it’s an exoskeleton is because it contains small channels of the soul’s energy, preventing magical attacks from latching directly onto the soul.
+A key part of why it’s an exoskeleton is because it contains small channels of the soul’s energy, preventing attacks from latching directly onto the soul.

 ### Hadalsphere

 Its composition is a magical film, linked to the soul’s emotional and magical state.
 Its appearance is reminiscent of a bubble, with a frosty texture lining the surface.

-The “HadalSphere” is the very last stop a Sprinklekit before the soul is exposed.
+The “HadalSphere” is the very last trick up a Sprinklekit’s sleeve before the soul is exposed.
 The “HadalSphere” directly surrounds the soul, entangling it with transparent, magical ‘Roots’ that physical contact is unable to disrupt, allowing for the soul to transmit magic to vital parts of the body.
-The HadalSphere acts as a sort of membrane, filtering out psychoactive compounds.
+The HadalSphere acts as a sort of membrane, filtering out compounds that could negatively affect a sprinklekit’s mind.

 ### Other/Trivia

 * Sprinklekits have an anomalous throat/esophagus that functions even without the presence of organs, leading to an “End” that seems to disintegrate food particles into magic.
 * All senses of a sprinklekit improve with age, and never dampen down until late adulthood.
 Even then, a healthy elder sprinklekit's body is still above an adolescent at its weakest.
 * Biologically, male and female sprinklekits have no difference in strength or intelligence, only reproductive organs.
 * Sprinklekits feel pain much less than other species, but are much more sensitive to pleasure in distict areas (Such as the back of the ears, cheeks, or the underside of their neck).
+These distinct sensitive areas originate from their ancestors.
-* Sprinklekits use their biolumiscence to locate one another during low-visibility settings.
+* Sprinklekits use their biolumiscence to locate one another during low-visibility settings like storms, these come from the marks on their body.